Krack777/SpotiMover/README.md

 ## Usage

-Once configured, run the main script:
+1. run the main script:

     ```
     python SpotiMover.py
     ```

-Then paste the playlist URL (either `https://open.spotify.com/playlist/...` or `spotify:playlist:...`).
+2. Then paste the playlist URL (either `https://open.spotify.com/playlist/...` or `spotify:playlist:...`).

-The script will:
+### The script will:

 1. Authenticate with Spotify
 2. Find the flag track